theDeadIns/zombie/README.md

     ```
     Replace `user`, `password` and `db_name` with the ones intended

 4. You can run the scripts now.
-This scrips need to be run in a particular order, first, run `collect_data_from_spotify.py` then `processing_and_graphs.py <int>` where `<int>` is an optional parameter that represents how many songs will be displayed in the graphs, it defaults to 10.
-If done correctly, it should generate a file named `Graficas.html` that will contain the graphs.
+To do this, we provided two options, you can either run `main.py <int>` where `<int>` is the number of elements that will contain the graphs, you can leave it empty,  or run the srcipt individualy, if you wish to not request new songs.
+To run them separately they you need to do it in a particular order, first, run `collect_data_from_spotify.py`, this is only if you need to collect new data from spotify, and then, type `python -c "import processing_and_graphs; processing_and_graphs.main(<int>)` where `<int>` is an optional parameter that represents how many songs will be displayed in the graphs, it defaults to 10.
+If done correctly, it should generate a file named `Graficas.html` that will contain the webpage.

-# Graphs
+# Graphs:

 These screenshots represent a part of the graphs that are generated.
 Due to the size of the second graph, we will only show one example.